Teachers are used to taking work home.

 But what if lesson plans and other vital paperwork didn’t need to ride home every night on the passenger seat?
 What if all the information was already there, waiting to be opened on every teacher’s home computer?

-Teachers who work at schools with cloud-based student information systems (SIS) have this power – and many other abilities as well.
+Teachers who work at schools with cloud-based student information systems (SIS) have this power—and many other abilities as well.
 Online lesson plans make creating and collaborating especially easy because everything is accessible wherever you have internet access.
-This flexibility is especially important for teachers spending more time working from home in response to the COVID-19 pandemic.
+This flexibility is especially important for teachers spending more time working from home.
 Here are seven benefits of moving your lesson planning to the internet.

 The power to share lesson plans in the cloud lets teachers adapt and improve their efforts in a classroom quicker than they could in the past.
 Before cloud sharing, exchanging lesson plans included a hassle-filled morning at the copy machine or extensive hand-written notes.
 Today, student information systems allow teachers to collaborate on a larger repository of ideas that are proven and tested in the real world.